OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/minutes.md

 # Conferences

-- 2017 in ICMS: timeline not so tricky => USTAN  in charge AK thinks a conference could be organised by Janary 2017 or so.
+- 2017 in ICMS: timeline not so tricky => USTAN  in charge OK thinks a conference could be organised by Janary 2017 or so.

 - FR takes in charge the application to Dagstuhl (+ add Wolfram Decker in the process)